cirocosta/llb/README.txt

 Having all the traffic passing through it, two tables are maintained: DNAT and SNAT.

-These tables have updates and lookups hapenning at both directions.
+These tables have updates and lookups happenning at both directions.
 For instance, at the ingress path (when the traffic is coming from the outside to the inside of the network):

         INGRESS: !is_from_backend_cidr(pkt->saddr)